 Long term: It takes a lot of work and a lot of time to build up to earning a decent income from your blog, but it can be a huge amount of fun and you’ll meet a lot of interesting people along the way.
 Plus, you can do it from anywhere with an internet connection.
 Check out these travel blogs that make money for inspiration.

-Show me the money: Theoretically, you can earn millions, and some people really do (take a look at Pat Flynn’s blog).
-Some people never earn anything.
-That doesn’t mean to say that it’s not worthwhile!
+Show me the money: Theoretically, this can be one of the highest-paying location-independent jobs Some earn millions (take a look at Pat Flynn’s blog)!
+That said, others never earn anything.
 Most people earn quite modestly and it helps stretch their retirement funds.
 In fact, even if you don’t earn a cent, it’s still a fun way to entertain yourself while traveling while simultaneously documenting your adventures.

 #2.)
 Write for Other People